Kitty Ussher

-Katharine Anne Ussher (born 18 March 1971) is a British economist and former politician who is the chief economist at the Institute of Directors.
+Katharine Anne Ussher (born 18 March 1971) is a British economist, public policy research professional and former politician.
+In November 2023 she moved from being chief economist at the Institute of Directors to Managing Director, Group Head of Policy Development at Barclays.
 She was previously a Labour Party MP and Treasury minister, and later Chief Executive of the Demos think tank.
-She is also a Non Executive Director with the UK subsidiary of the fintech Revolut, and also at the local authority pension pooling company, London CIV.
+She was a Non Executive Director with the UK subsidiary of the fintech Revolut from 2020-23, and is a current NED at the local authority pension pooling company, London CIV.
+In 2023, she was elected a Fellow of the Academy of Social Sciences.

 After training as an economist and working as a macroeconomic forecaster at the Economist Intelligence Unit, she was elected Member of Parliament (MP) for Burnley at the 2005 general election, succeeding Peter Pike.
 Seen as a high flier, she went on to serve as a minister in Gordon Brown's government from 2007 to 2009, mainly at the Treasury, but also at the Department for Work and Pensions, having previously been a Special Advisor at the Department for Trade and Industry.
 At the time she was the second-youngest government minister, and the youngest woman.